lxzhe718-1935368/INFO201-Final/README.md

 5. Limitations & Challenges
 >What challenges or limitations might you need to address with your project idea more broadly?
 Briefly discuss. (at least 150 words)
+> dataset only limit to people who live in U.S, not for global analysis.
+Some factor are subjective such as mental health and physical health, those defination depend on personal definatoin, not accurate

 Acknowledgements
 >Thanks to CDC and their work to provide data and import our health.